How to Get Your Groove On

 Park City Live brings the Vegas club atmosphere to this mountain town.
 With a lineup of world-famous DJs and plenty of EDM, Park City Live has enough bright lights and VIP tables to rival any major city’s concert venues.
 Visit the Park City Live website.

-This bar, at the base of the Town Lift, hosts local live music every Friday and Saturday.
+This bar, located halfway up Main Street, hosts local live music on the weekends.
 Head here for après, to sit back with a cold beer or specialty cocktail, and to admire the Elkupine (the elk-porcupine mascot).
 Visit the Cabin website.

 — Seasonal Venues —